Teradata Surrogate Keys Guidelines

-At first, you may have more than one source system delivering the same value in the natural key for the same target table.
-This fact forces you to use surrogate keys because keeping the natural key from both sources would not allow you to distinguish the objects.
+This fact requires you to use surrogate keys because keeping the natural key from both sources would not allow you to distinguish the objects.

 Unfortunately, many Teradata data warehouse implementations decide against surrogate keys and put the effort of integrating the information into the reports.

 This approach will ultimately cause more costs than having a right surrogate key design from the begin (don’t forget, such an approach requires to repeat the logic of combining object information into each and every single report).

 Exchange of Source System leads to the Delivery of new Natural Keys.